Self-help therapies are psychological therapies that you can do in your own time to help with problems like stress, anxiety and depression.

 - you want a therapy that's completely anonymous

-If you don't feel better after trying a self-help therapy, there are other therapies you can try.
+If you do not feel better after trying a self-help therapy, there are other therapies you can try.

 Guided self-help on the NHS